CoderDisha/CoderDisha/README.md

 - 🦾 I break things just to fix them better 🚧
 - 🧠 “The only true wisdom is in knowing you know nothing.” – Socrates
-- 📝 If my code doesn’t work, it’s a feature not a bug™
+- 📝 If my code doesn’t work, it’s a feature, not a bug™
 - 🚀 “Stay hungry, stay foolish.” – Steve Jobs

 ---